idsener/spring-petclinic/readme.md

 2 approaches implemented.
 A) build, test, package and deploy features are all captured inside the 'Dockerfile'.
 Github actions workflow, 'build.yml', utilises this Dockerfile to build, test, package, and deploy to artifactory.
 B) The latter utilises multiple steps in the Github actions to build, test, package and deploy the docker image to artifactory.
-A different 'Dockerfile' used in this approach. (different project URL)
+A different 'Dockerfile' used in this approach. ([different project URL](https://github.com/idsener/spring-petclinic2)).
+This should be ready shortly.

+This implementation refers to option A.
 ```

 3. Make sure all dependencies are resolved from Maven Central